[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 Films: Death of a Unicorn, Empire Records, Sinners

 A24's Death of a Unicorn had been on my radar for a while, and I'd kept an ear out for updates throughout its pre-production, so it was one of my most anticipated films of 2025.
 Unfortunately, it didn't live up to my expectations.
-Whilst I really appreciated the 1980s fantasy nods, such as its poster design, the film descended into a series of action beats without enough satisfying character decisions to tie them together.
+Whilst I really appreciated the 1980s fantasy nods, such as its Legend-inspired poster design, the film descended into a series of action beats without enough satisfying character decisions to tie them together.
 As with Companion, I believe that Death of a Unicorn struggled with its genre, not knowing which elements to push hard enough, and although the comedy elements were funny, the best jokes had already been shared in the trailers.

 Next up, another anniversary screening: Empire Records.
 I probably don't need to review that one, as it's become a sort of offbeat classic and I can never get tired of it.
 I saw the film quite late in the evening, after a long working day, and yet I still had a great time.
 It made me miss the 90s (although it doesn't take much to make me miss the 90s!).